 Third trimester: The guidelines recommend that if you are diagnosed with breast cancer in your third trimester you have either mastectomy or lumpectomy, with axillary lymph node dissection.
 Chemotherapy can be safely used if needed.
 Radiation and hormonal therapy, if necessary, would be given after the baby is born.

 The guidelines note that most pregnant women diagnosed with breast cancer have been safely treated with combinations of the chemotherapy medicines Adriamycin (chemical name: doxorubicin), Cytoxan (chemical name: cyclophosphamide), and fluorouracil.
-The guidelines don't mention the taxanes: Taxol (chemical name: paclitaxel), Abraxane (chemical name: albumin-bound paclitaxel), or Taxotere (chemical name: docetaxel).
+The guidelines don't mention the taxanes: Taxol (chemical name: paclitaxel), Abraxane (chemical name: albumin-bound or nab-paclitaxel), or Taxotere (chemical name: docetaxel).
 A few small studies suggest that the taxanes may be safe to use during the second and third trimesters of pregnancy.

 The guidelines also don't mention the targeted therapies: Herceptin (chemical name: trastuzumab), Tykerb (chemical name: lapatinib), and Avastin (chemical name: bevacizumab).
 Small studies have concluded that targeted therapies aren't safe to use during pregnancy and should be avoided.